Kranthi-45/UI-Challenge-Angular/README.md

      -> Node             -  14.16.0;
      -> typescript       -  4.3.5;

 To Run:
-     -> Import the project in IDE & open the cmd/terminal in the appropriate directory where node_modules or src available & hit below commands;
+     -> Import the proj in IDE & open the cmd/terminal in the appropriate directory where node_modules/src available & hit below cmds;
      -> npm install;
      -> ng serve -o;